 Popular tags in this category:

-- all images can be clicked and lead to the preview of the wallpaper;
+- all images can be clicked on and lead to the preview of the wallpaper;

 - you can feature your work in our magazine by taking part in our desktop wallpaper calendar series.
 We are regularly looking for creative designers and artists to be featured on Smashing Magazine.
 Are you one of them?

-So what wallpapers have we received for April 2010?
+So what wallpapers have we received for December 2010?
 Read more...